elgopher/yala/README.md

 ## How to use

-### Choose logger - global or local?
+### Choose logger - global or normal?

-Global logger can be accessed from everywhere in your library and can be reconfigured anytime.
-Local logger is a logger initialized only once and used locally, for example inside the function.
+Global logger can be accessed from everywhere in your package and can be reconfigured anytime.
+Normal logger is an immutable logger, initialized only once.

 ### Use global logger